 Snapshot 9 – Playing with Numbers

-Rina Zazkis is a Professor of Mathematics Education at the Faculty of Education and associate member in the Department of Mathematics at the Simon Fraser University, Canada.
+Rina Zazkis is Professor of Mathematics Education at the Faculty of Education and an associate member in the Department of Mathematics at the Simon Fraser University, Canada.
 She holds an appointment of Tier 1 Canada Research Chair, a prestigious recognition of excellence in research and research training.

-Igor’ Kontorovich is a Senior Lecturer in Mathematics Department at the University of Auckland, New Zealand.
+Igor’ Kontorovich is Senior Lecturer in Mathematics Department at the University of Auckland, New Zealand.
 He is interested in understanding the processes that people go through when learning and teaching mathematics in secondary school and university.